-I AM NOT A FAN OF THE USE OF UNILATERAL MEASURES IN international diplomacy; including the use of tax haven or other types of blacklists related to … Read more “OP-ED: Why Europe is Ill-Suited For The Business of Blacklisting So-Called ‘Non-Cooperative’ Jurisdictions.
+I AM NOT A FAN OF THE USE OF UNILATERAL MEASURES IN international diplomacy; including the use of tax haven or other types of blacklists related to … Read more “OP-ED: Why Europe is Ill-Suited For The Business of Blacklisting So-Called ‘Non-Cooperative’ Jurisdictions.”

-The U.S ranks 94th out of 100 on the Tax Attractiveness Index (TAI); is the worst performer of all G8 countries; and of its G20 colleagues, it… Read more “Why America Might Need Our Sympathy.
+The U.S ranks 94th out of 100 on the Tax Attractiveness Index (TAI); is the worst performer of all G8 countries; and of its G20 colleagues, it… Read more “Why America Might Need Our Sympathy.”

 (French Finance Minister Pierre Moscovici Image courtesy ukreuters.com) Within days of my own prediction of a new OECD tax haven blacklist, France announced that it will amend its anti-tax… Read more “France Announces New Tax Haven Blacklist.
-Are You Surprised?
+Are You Surprised?”

 [UPDATE: WTO Panel Grants Panama Victory in Argentine Financial Services Case….more here.]
-In the absence of a global body to manage the international tax agenda – and… Read more “UPDATE: Could the WTO Have the Final Say on Blacklists?
+In the absence of a global body to manage the international tax agenda – and… Read more “UPDATE: Could the WTO Have the Final Say on Blacklists?”

 That’s not the end of the story.
-On May 30th Argentina repealed its 13-year old blacklist of uncooperative jurisdictions which included almost half of the current membership of… Read more “Tax Haven Blacklist Repealed, but Wait…
+On May 30th Argentina repealed its 13-year old blacklist of uncooperative jurisdictions which included almost half of the current membership of… Read more “Tax Haven Blacklist Repealed, but Wait…”

 True, one of their technical assistance teams,in a November 2012 report, completely rewrote Mongolia’s model tax treaty and cautioned that its existing treaties – in particular the one with the Netherlands – were “problematic” and recommended “immediate action” be taken because the agreements were costing the government much needed tax revenue; the IMF did not actually advise that the Dutch treaty, or any treaty for that matter, be unilaterally terminated.